 The Mission of the Association is: To enable persons with disability to overcome their physical limitations and empower them economically and socially to become self reliant and fully integrated members of their communities.

-During meetings held by the Federation of Social Services in 1957, it was felt that “Employment of adult African cripples and Training of crippled or deaf and dumb African children” required a solution.
+During meetings held by the Federation of Social Services in 1957, it was felt that “Employment and trianing of adult African with Disabilities and African Children with Disabilities" required a solution.
 At the same time, the Minister for Local Government was interested in the establishment of a Rehabilitation Center where children with disability could receive physiotherapy.

 Subsequently the “Association for the Physically Disabled of Kenya” (APDK) was established and the first meeting was held in March 1958.

 APDK held its first Annual General Meeting in 1960 and Sir.
 Derek Erskine was elected Patron.
 Mr. Moody Awori, who was a founding member of APDK, became a member of the committee in 1962 and was elected Vice Chairman.
-In 1963 he was elected Chairman, an office he has held ever since, which is an admirable record of service to the Nation and the disability fraternity in particular.
+In 1963 he was elected Chairman, an office he has till 2014 which is an admirable record of service to the Nation and the disability fraternity in particular.
 Click to read APDK's

-APDK has been a pacesetter in disability matters in Kenya having pioneered the first;
+APDK has been a pacesetter in disability matters in Kenya having pioneered the following;

 - Vocational training of persons with disabilities - The Industrial Rehabilitation Centre (IRC) handed over to the government in 1971